gvwilson/sdxjs/systems-programming/index.md

    file="times.tbl"
    cap="Computer operation times at human scale." %}

-Early JavaScript programs used <span g="callback">callback functions</span> to describe asynchronous operations, but as we're about to see, callbacks can be hard to understand even in small programs.
+Early JavaScript programs used <span g="callback" i="callback function">callback functions</span> to describe asynchronous operations,
+but as we're about to see,
+callbacks can be hard to understand even in small programs.
 In 2015,